Programm: RETOS COLABORACIÓN 2017

 Design of tribological models that allow predicting lane degradation due to wheel-rail contact in the presence of sand depending on vehicle dynamics, track layout and grain size.
 These models are the basis for calculating the life cycle cost of the rail.

 Identification of variations in the friction conditions of the wheel-rail contact in the presence of sand.
 This will allow analysis of safe operating conditions (eg minimum braking distance) for high speed vehicles in situations of reduced grip.

 Identification of the sand deposition model as the train passes by the suction generated by it.
 This model will allow to know the sand conditions on the road, starting point to obtain the prediction models of degradation and the variations in the friction conditions.

 Modeling the degradation of the ballast from foundry slag to the passage of railway vehicles.

 Ceit's role in the Project

-Ceit will lead the development of the infrastructure degradation models (where the participation of ARCELORMITTAL AND COPASA will be necessary) and operating risk models.
-It will also develop an application for calculating the life cycle cost of Arcelor Mittal lanes in order to evaluate new designs and materials and their impact on the life cycle.
+Ceit will lead the development of infrastructure degradation models (where the participation of ARCELORMITTAL AND COPASA will be necessary) and operating risk models.
+It will also develop an application for calculating the life cycle cost of Arcelor Mittal lanes, for the evaluation of new designs and materials and their impact on the life cycle.

-Ceit will also actively participate in the tests on the specimens developed by ARCELORMITTAL in collaboration with ITMA.
+Likewise, it will actively participate in the tests on the specimens developed by ARCELORMITTAL in collaboration with ITMA.